brickbazooka9/Entrepreneur_CW1/README.md

 An upcoming reduction in the stamp duty threshold, set to take effect on April 1, could add thousands of pounds in moving costs for buyers.
 Rightmove's real-time data has already detected a surge in first-time buyer activity in high-cost areas as they attempt to finalize purchases before the new rates apply.
 Nevertheless, many regions in England still offer homes under the £300,000 threshold, allowing first-time buyers to benefit from significant tax advantages compared to second-home buyers.

 Currently, the number of first-time buyers actively engaging with agents is 13% higher than the same period last year.
-With affordability expected to improve and rents continuing to rise, strong activity in this segment is anticipated throughout 2025[(London Datastore, 2024)](https://data.london.gov.uk/housing/housing-market-report/).
+With affordability expected to improve and rents continuing to rise, strong activity in this segment is anticipated throughout 2025[1](https://data.london.gov.uk/housing/housing-market-report/).

 ![image](sell.png)